BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 The Mount for the Display is not as I antisipated at the beginning.
 I found an old phone holder in my car and im going to use it to secure the Display.
 The file for the Mount is attached in the "Files" folder.
+I am currently testing it and eliminating a few issues like the Microfone of my car not beeing picked up.